solo-io/workshops/gloo-edge/gloo-edge/README.md

 glooctl create secret oauth --namespace gloo-system --name keycloak-oauth --client-secret ${secret}
 ```

-Then we will create an AuthConfig, which is a Gloo Edge CRD that contains authentication information:
+Then you will create an AuthConfig, which is a Gloo Edge CRD that contains authentication information:

 ```bash
 kubectl apply -f - <<EOF